IMDRF Draft N91 2026: New Clinical Evidence Requirements for IVDs Explained

 When a biomarker guides enrolment or treatment and the assay is not CE-marked for that purpose, Article 58 triggers a performance study alongside the medicinal trial.
 That study’s endpoints, analytical validation and risk–benefit narrative must be coherent with the drug protocol, because outcomes like PFS, OS and ORR depend on the test defining the right population.
 Misalignment costs time; EFPIA’s 2023 evidence shows many sponsors facing six to twelve-month delays linked to IVDR requirements, which ultimately pushes patient access further out.

-What MDx CRO presented at MPP 2025
+What MDx CRO presented at MPP 2025 and how it will affect 2026

 At the Medtech & Pharma Platform Annual Conference on 16 September 2025 at the Novartis Campus in Basel, Carlos Galamba, CEO at MDx CRO, joined the session “IVDs, CDx & Personalized Medicine: Moving from Compliance to Innovation,” chaired by Fatima Bennai-Sanfourche of Bayer and Andreas Emmendoerffer of Roche.
 The panel brought together Antonella Baron from the European Medicines Agency, Heike Möhlig-Zuttermeister of TÜV SÜD, and patient advocate David Haerry of Positive Council Switzerland, alongside MDx.